emaphp/eMapper/README.md

 $mapper->close();
 ```

 But what if we don't want to remove a profile?
 In that case the *userId* attribute in the *Profile* class must include the *@Nullable* annotation.
 The manager checks if this annotation is present in the related entity in order to determine which action must be taken.
-If present then only an update query is executed.
+When *@Nullable* is found then only an update query is executed.

 ```php
 namespace Acme;